-103 EFRAG supports the proposed expiry date for the temporary exemption from applying IFRS 9 of reporting periods beginning on or after 1 January 2021.
-This is because we expect that the new insurance contracts Standard will be finalised rapidly and we are aware that the IASB is working towards this outcome.
-EFRAG considers that setting an expiry date constitutes a strong incentive for all parties involved to contribute to a quick finalisation of the long awaited new insurance contracts Standard.
-EFRAG would recommend that the expiry date is assessed when the insurance contracts Standard is finalised, and reset at an earlier date if feasible.

-104 EFRAG wishes to highlight however that it disagrees with the IASB that the overlay approach would constitute a possible alternative to the temporary exemption from applying IFRS 9 in case the new insurance contracts Standard would not be finalised in time.
-This is because of the supplementary costs that the overlay approach generates and because, if and where applied, it responds to quite specific circumstances.
+- 73 EFRAG supports the proposed expiry date for the temporary exemption from applying IFRS 9 of reporting periods beginning on or after 1 January 2021.
+This is because EFRAG considers that the new insurance contracts Standard has to be finalised as soon as possible.
+The very significant improvements in financial reporting that are expected from the new insurance contracts Standard should not be delayed.
+EFRAG also considers that setting an expiry date constitutes a strong incentive for all parties involved to contribute to a quick finalisation of the long awaited new insurance contracts Standard.
+EFRAG would recommend that the expiry date is assessed when the insurance contracts Standard is finalised, and reset at an earlier date if feasible. - 74 EFRAG considers that the existence of the overlay approach should not be regarded as a backstop in case of a possible delay in the finalisation of the new insurance contracts Standard because of the supplementary costs that the overlay approach generates and because, if and where applied, it responds to quite specific circumstances.